Kqtan/kqtan.github.io/README.md

 ## Projects

 ### Machine Learning for Email Filtering and Categorising
+- Gold Prize Award for the Final Year Project Competition
 - The project aims to demonstrate the automation pipeline of email filtering and categorising using some machine learning methods available in the market
 - It incorporates filtering, categorising, and summarising email in a single system